The Concepts of Four-handed Dentistry Including Ergonomic Instrument Transfer and Exercises for Stress Reduction

 Chair Positioning Using a Microscope

 Microscopes deliver on the promise of comfortable sit-down dentistry.
 Using the microscope, the dentist no longer needs to twist and bend the body to obtain good visibility.
 The microscope provides its own light source and is directly positioned over the oral cavity like a dental light.
-Essentially the dentist sits motionless and is able to sit at the 12 o’clock position even while working with mandibular molars by learning to bring the patient closer to them instead of attempting to move their body to the patientt.4 The assistant using a microscope along the side of the dentist can also maintain good chair positioning while being able to anticipate the next needed instrument.
+Essentially, the dentist sits motionless and is able to sit at the 12 o’clock position even while working with mandibular molars by learning to bring the patient closer to them instead of attempting to move their body to the patient.4 The assistant using a microscope along the side of the dentist can also maintain good chair positioning while being able to anticipate the next needed instrument.
 The dentist can adjust the patient’s head with minimal movement to improve patient positioning to improve the dentist’s operating posture.